Self-Jailbreaking: Language Models Can Reason Themselves Out of Safety Alignment After Benign Reasoning Training: Safety Reasoning Training Mitigates Self-Jailbreaking

 \subsection{Results}

 \textbf{Reduce attack success rate of \safesone.} \Cref{fig:safety-reasoning} demonstrates the effectiveness of incorporating safety reasoning data during training.
 We observe that the model not only retains its reasoning capability without performance degradation, but it also achieve low attack success rate after training on as few as 50 safety reasoning samples (i.e., 5\% of \texttt{STAR-1} dataset).
 Our results are consistent with the findings of \cite{wang2025star1saferalignmentreasoning}, but importantly show that safety alignment can be achieved with significantly less safety reasoning data in a multitask training setup.
-In other words, minimal safety reasoning training is sufficient to restore safety guardrails of RLMs.
+In other words, minimal safety reasoning training is sufficient to restore safety guardrails of RLMs. {In \Cref{app:further_minimal_safety}, we discuss (i) generalization of our findings to Llama models, (ii) safety reasoning against jailbreaking attacks, and (iii) the comparison of our solution against state-of-the-art safety reasoning training.}

 \textbf{Mitigation of self-jailbreaking.} We found that safety reasoning training does not completely remove self-jailbreaking attempts in CoT.
 Among all the safe generations by \safesone, we observe around 37\% self-jailbreaking traces.
 We found that safety reasoning training makes the model less compliant, as shown by the reduced compliance score in Appendix~\Cref{fig:compliance_safe-s1}.
 Therefore, the model becomes robust against self-jailbreaking.
 We refer readers to \Cref{app:safe-s1-output} for an example of unsuccessful self-jailbreaking in \safesone.